data-miner00/book/content/programming/introduction-to-prisma.md

 ### Type Modifiers

 Type modifiers is to modify the behaviour of a field.
-There are only 2 modifiers in Prisma and are very easy to understand.
+There are only 2 modifiers in Prisma and they are very easy to understand.

 - The nullable modifier `?`: Marks a field as nullable
 - The array modifier `[]`: Indicates that the field can be referenced to multiple ocurences.